 The preparation of financial statements in accordance with Canadian accounting standards for not-for-profit organizations requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the year.
+Significant items subject to estimates are the estimated life of property, plant and equipment, the valuation of allowances for accounts receivable and estimates for accounts payable and accrued liabilities.
 Actual results could differ from those estimates.

-2. Property, Plant And Equ ipment 2017 2016
+2. Property, Plant And Equ ipment 2018 2017

-Cost umulated ortization Net Net
+Cost Accumulated Amortization Net Net

-Computer hardware Furniture and equipment \$ 72,249 68,147 \$ 67,404 68,054 \$ 4,845 93 \$ 6,922 116
+Computer hardware Furniture and equipment \$ 72,249 68,147 \$ 68,858 \$ 68,072 3,391 \$ 4,845 93

-\$ 140,396 \$ 135,458 \$ 4,938 \$ 7,038
+\$ 140,396 \$ 136,930 \$ 3,466 \$ 4,938